postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 > __[Audit logs are available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)__

-Audit logs list events related to team management, billing, and security.
+Audit logs display events related to team management, billing, and security.
 A team admin can review audit logs to determine:

 * When users were added to the team
 * When users received an invitation to a team